Homeopathic Remedies For Dogs

 - Remedy: Coconut oil.
 The oil provides a protective coating over the scab.
 This prevents anything potentially laden with bacteria from sticking to any open wounds or scabs.
 It also provides relief from itching as the wounds heal.
 Then, your dog will be less tempted to scratch or bite the wounds.

 Some dogs are born with allergies to certain things, much the same way that humans suffer from seasonal allergies.
 Other dogs develop allergies over time, or their allergies do not present themselves until later in the dog’s life, because they were not exposed to certain allergens earlier in their lives.
-Symptoms of allergies in dogs are quite similar to those in humans, and can include:
+For environmental allergies turmeric for dogs is an ideal, natural anti-inflammatory to help mitigate the symptoms.
+Bone broth for dogs with turmeric also has essential minerals and nutrients to keep your dog healthy and vital.

 - Symptom: Constant or sudden sneezing.
 One of the first ways humans know that it is allergy season is the incessant sneezing.
 Dogs are not much different in that regard.
 If your dog starts sneezing (and it isn’t the result of pepper or fuzz up their nose), it is possible they are experiencing allergy trouble.